-10150110.....3 credits Introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
+Introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
 The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 By the end of the course, participants will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
 This course is the first of four courses that align with CCNA certification.
-Covers the objectives of the first CCNA exam but is not designed or intended to be a "test prep" course.
+Covers the objectives of the first CCNA exam.